What is AEO?

 5. Be present across multiple channels.

-The more regular, authoritative content you have across various platforms, the more likely you are to be deemed a source of truth.
+The more regular, authoritative content you have across various platforms, the more likely you are to be deemed a source of truth by both search engines and generative AI tools.
 This also includes participating in conversations on forums by providing helpful insight and guidance.

 Summary

 Search has evolved.
-SEO hasn’t been replaced by AEO, but your existing strategy needs addressing quickly to ensure you maintain and improve your discoverability.
+SEO hasn’t been replaced by AEO or GEO, but your existing strategy needs addressing quickly to ensure you maintain and improve your discoverability.

 For listed companies and IR teams who distribute regulatory and financial data, this is even more imperative.